 - 1/2 cup half & half

 - 1 teaspoon baking soda

 - 1 teaspoon distilled white vinegar

-- one 7-ounce jar marshmallow creme (also known as fluff!)
+- one 7-ounce jar marshmallow creme (aka fluff!)

 - 2 tablespoons unsalted butter, at room temperature